 Recycling your Servers & IT Assets

 Servers are among the most lucrative IT assets to recycle, as servers contain a host of valuable materials that can be recycled individually.
-If you have servers that are relatively new—between 1 and 3 generations old—you may find that deciding to sell used servers on the resale market is the best way to repurpose them.
+If you have servers that are relatively new—between 1 and 3 generations old—you may find that deciding to on the resale market is the best way to repurpose them.
 There is a thriving market of buyers interested in used servers, and resale can also yield companies greater cash back.
 Our 5 best-selling servers from top manufacturers Dell PowerEdge, HP, and IBM are: IBM Blade, xSeries & pSeries Servers, HP ProLiant Racks, Blades Dell PowerEdge Racks, Blades DDR3 SuperMicro Servers, and Custom Servers with DDR3 Memory.
 However, if your server is more than 5 years old (and therefore considered obsolete), recycling for scrap metal value is your best course of action for optimal return on investment.

 Learn more about recycling and selling used servers and other IT assets by visiting Ex-It Technologies online.